shlomi1993/OU-22971-Toolbox/Ray/4_ray_capstone_project/README.md

 ## Summary

+This project demonstrates distributed systems behavior on a **multi-node Ray cluster** deployed via Docker.
+All three execution modes — blocking, async, and stress — run on a three-node cluster with one head and two workers, where actors and tasks are distributed across containers, exposing real-world challenges like network latency, skew, and fault tolerance.

-Three runs on the same replay data with the same deterministic scoring logic demonstrate the core tradeoff:
+Three runs on the same replay data with identical scoring logic reveal the core tradeoff:

 - **Blocking** is simple but skew-sensitive.
 Every tick waits for the slowest zone, so a small number of stragglers dominate latency.
+On a distributed cluster, this means the entire system waits even when most workers have finished.

 - **Async** uses bounded concurrency, timeout, and `always_previous` fallback to let ticks close predictably regardless of individual zone delays.
+The driver polls distributed actors for readiness instead of blocking on slow workers, achieving graceful degradation under skew.

-- **Stress** runs the same comparison under harsher conditions, confirming that blocking degrades sharply while async degrades gracefully.
+- **Stress** runs the same comparison under harsher conditions—60% slow zones with 3-second delay—confirming that blocking degrades sharply while async maintains controlled behavior even when many workers are slow.

-All runs preserve the same invariants: idempotent writes keyed by `(zone_id, tick_id)`, no double-counting, late reports logged and ignored, and fallback usage visible in every output artifact.
+**All runs preserve distributed system invariants.** Every write is idempotent, keyed by `zone_id` and `tick_id`, so duplicates and retries never corrupt state.
+Tasks may complete out of order across workers, but the system never double-counts results.
+Late reports that arrive after a tick has already closed are logged but ignored.
+Fallback decisions use deterministic rules that produce identical outputs given identical inputs and seed values, with full tracking in the output artifacts.

+The Docker cluster setup makes these distributed behaviors observable through the Ray Dashboard at http://localhost:8265, where you can watch actors migrate between workers, monitor task distribution, and see how the async controller handles uneven completion across nodes.